Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Clinical Photograph of Mallet Finger Deformity Index Finger

-Here is view from side
+Here is the view from the side

 The patient got this injury while playing football.